needle-mirror/com.unity.dt.app-ui/Documentation~/faq.md

 ### Why can't I see the App UI components in the UI Builder components library?

-By default, the UI Builder components library only shows the components that are available outside of the `UnityEngine.*` namespace.
+By default, the UI Builder components library only shows the components that are available outside of the `UnityEngine.*` and `Unity.*` namespaces.
 If you want to see the App UI components, you need to enable the **Developer Mode** of the Unity Editor.

 > [!NOTE]
-> Before 0.3.0, the App UI components were in the `UnityEngine` namespace, so they were
-> not visible in the UI Builder components library.
-Starting from 0.3.0, the App UI components
+> App UI components are officially available in the UI Builder components library starting from Unity 2022.3.19f1, 2023.2.9f1 and 2023.3.0b5.
-> are in the `Unity.AppUI` namespace, and you should not have this issue anymore.

 To enable the **Developer Mode** of the Unity Editor, open the **About Unity** window and while focusing on the **About Unity** window, type `internal` on your keyboard.
 This will